 If you’re into Freezer Bag Cooking, then you should consider bringing along a freezer bag cozy to keep your food warm while it re-hydrates.
-This it particularly helpful in the early spring, autumn, and in the wintertime when colder weather will quickly cool hot water in an uninsulated Ziploc bag.
+This is particularly helpful in the early spring, autumn, and wintertime when colder weather will quickly cool hot water in an uninsulated Ziploc bag.

 The first step is to cut two pieces of the foil bubble insulation with the same width.
 The stuff is very soft so common household scissors are fine for this task.
 Next cut one of the pieces down about 4 inches.
 You want the foil bubble insulation piece to be slightly wider than the freezer bag since you’re going to tape them together to form a pocket-like envelope.
 I usually allow for two foil columns on the left and the right of the Ziploc and use that as a guide.

 Next, stack the shorter piece of insulation on top of the longer piece, and cut three lengths of reflective tape tp join the sides and bottom together.